AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/account-team-setup.md

    >[!CAUTION]
    >
-   >If you make an update, it may take some time for the changes to reflect in ABM.
+   >If you make an update, it may take some time for the changes to reflect in TAM.

    >[!NOTE]
    >
-   >When Multiple CRM Accounts with different account owners are merged into a Named Account, Marketo will pick one "Account Owner" and add other account owners as "Account Co-Owners"
+   >* When Multiple CRM Accounts with different account owners are merged into a Named Account, Marketo will pick one "Account Owner" and add other account owners as "Account Co-Owners"
    >
-   >If a CRM "Role" field is later renamed or deleted, Marketo ABM will stop syncing the updated values until the user manually updates the setup in ABM
+   >* If a CRM "Role" field is later renamed or deleted, Marketo TAM will stop syncing the updated values until the user manually updates the setup in TAM